nutmas/CarND-Capstone/README.md

 #### Conclusion for end-to-end classifier
 The v1 and v2 inception models are similar size once frozen (52MB vs 55MB).
 However the model which ran for 10x more epoch is significantly slower but has a much higher reliability for classification.
 The v2 model was chosen as it could perform to the meet the requirement of the simulator track.
-No real world data training or testing was performed on the classifier yet; it was therefore judged by the team that the YOLO classifier with Darknet would be more suitable for the submission.
+No real world data training or testing was performed on the classifier yet;
 To take this end-to-end classifier forwards it would need retraining on the real world data and have a switch in the launch file to select real world or simulator world models.

 #### PID Tuning Parameters<a id="sec-6-3"></a>